thomasokken/free42/palmos/README.txt

 Installing the Free42 application:

-* Double-click 'free42.prc' to schedule it for installation to the hand-held.
+* Double-click 'free42dec.prc' or 'free42bin.prc' to schedule it for
+  installation to the hand-held.
 This will copy it to Quick Install; from there, it will be installed to the hand-held the next time you perform a HotSync operation.
+  Note that you cannot install the Decimal and Binary versions together.
+If you have one version installed, and you then install the other, the new version will replace the existing one.

 Installing the Free42 conduit: